Creamy Vegan Mac and Cheese (Gluten-Free & Nut-Free)

 - 2 tablespoons olive oil

-- ½ cup coconut milk (or dairy-free alternative)
+- ½ cup coconut milk (or other milk, dairy-free or regular, as desired)

 - ½ teaspoon mustard